FeaturesPricingBlogResourcesAboutContact

 For personal bloggers and creators: The free plan is genuinely usable if you only need one or two social accounts and can tolerate daily refresh rates and Juicer's branding.
 The Lite plan at ~$15/month makes sense if removing the branding is important and daily updates are sufficient.
 For this audience, Juicer is a reasonable choice.

-For small businesses (Instagram, Facebook, YouTube-focused): The Starter plan at ~$25/month works if your active channels are among the non-restricted platforms and you only need a single feed placement.
-The one-feed limitation is a real constraint if you have a multi-page website.
-CollectSocials' Pro plan at $19/month delivers the same source count with unlimited feed placements at a lower price — worth evaluating before committing to Juicer.
+For small businesses (Instagram, Facebook, YouTube-focused): The Starter plan at ~$25/month works if your active channels are among the non-restricted platforms.
+While you get unlimited website embeds, all sources combine into one stream.
+CollectSocials' Pro plan at $20/month delivers the same source count with unlimited separate feeds at a lower price — worth evaluating before committing to Juicer.

 For B2B businesses or brands heavily using LinkedIn/X: The Starter and Pro plans are not viable for your use case beyond the 7-day trial.
 You are looking at Enterprise at $199/month minimum, which is a steep entry point for LinkedIn access alone.
 Competitors like Curator.io and Taggbox include these platforms on standard plans at $25-$39/month.